 Q & A with Irina Chernitskaya, Director of Tour Organzations, Baikal Nature, Irkutsk, Siberia, Russia.

 Introducing the beautiful nature of Baikal to individuals and small groups.
 Tours are available in Russian, French, and English.
+In operation since 2007.

 HOW IS YOUR STAFF TRAINED?